A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming-language-ideas.md

 the type doesn't have fields.

 ##### Application: Fine-Grained Safety Checks
+We can check invariants at compile-time instead of having to check them at runtime, or while debugging.
+Additionally, in debug mode we can have runtime checks that ensure correctness by construction.

 ### Idea: Associative Scopes
 Scopes where the order of execution is explicitly determined at compile-time.